-The Olympus OM-D E-M5 and the Sony Alpha A6000 are two enthusiast cameras that were announced, respectively, in February 2012 and February 2014.
+The Olympus OM-D E-M5 and the Sony Alpha A6000 are two digital cameras that were announced, respectively, in February 2012 and February 2014.
 Both the E-M5 and the A6000 are mirrorless interchangeable lens cameras that are based on a Four Thirds (E-M5) and an APS-C (A6000) sensor.
 The Olympus has a resolution of 15.9 megapixels, whereas the Sony provides 24 MP.

 Below is an overview of the main specs of the two cameras as a starting point for the comparison.

 |Mirrorless system camera||Mirrorless system camera|

 |15.9 MP, Four Thirds Sensor||24 MP, APS-C Sensor|

 |9 shutter flaps per second||11 shutter flaps per second|